What Is TURP?

 The most common side effects of the procedure include:

-These are not exhaustive lists of all possible side effects related to TURP.
+These are not all the possible side effects of TURP.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with TURP.
 Many of these side effects are temporary, and their frequency may increase with age.
-Your provider will be able to determine what side effects or risks relate to your specific situation, and you should ask your provider about any questions you have.2,3
+Your provider will be able to determine what side effects or risks relate to your specific situation.2,3